Notice

 The General Trade Licence for sanctioned diamonds permits the import into the UK of certain diamonds that:

-• were outside of Russia before 1 March 2024 and then processed outside of Russia before being imported into the United Kingdom
+• were outside of Russia since before 1 September 2024 and then processed outside of Russia before being imported into the United Kingdom

 The General Trade Licence will be kept under review.
 The Secretary of State has the power to vary, revoke or suspend this licence at any time.

-• was located outside of Russia before 1 March 2024
+• the diamond was located outside of Russia before 1 March 2024

-Traders should be prepared to have documentation available to demonstrate evidence of a processed diamond’s location before this date.
-This does not need to demonstrate the precise date of manufacture itself, but that the goods existed and were located outside of Russia before this date.
+Traders should be prepared to have documentation available to demonstrate evidence of a processed diamond’s location before the relevant date.
+This does not need to demonstrate the precise date of manufacture itself, but that the goods existed and were located outside of Russia before that date.
 Examples of evidence could include an invoice, bill of lading, sales contract or original KPC.
 This is not an exhaustive list, but evidence must be verifiable.

 4.2 Record keeping